k8sgpt-ai/docs/docs/getting-started/getting-started.md

-  filters     Manage filters for analyzing Kubernetes resources generate    Generate Key for your chosen backend (opens browser) help        Help about any command integration Intergrate another tool into K8sGPT serve       Runs k8sgpt as a server version     Print the version number of k8sgpt
+  filters     Manage filters for analyzing Kubernetes resources generate    Generate Key for your chosen backend (opens browser) help        Help about any command integration Integrate another tool into K8sGPT serve       Runs k8sgpt as a server version     Print the version number of k8sgpt